Gynecologic Cancers

 - HE4, CA-125, OVA 1 blood tests

-Gynecologic cancer treatment
+Gynecologic cancer treatment in Mumbai

 The treatments for gynecological cancers are done with advanced technology.
 During the process, doctors suggest compassionate care for women.
-The therapy will basically depend upon the extent of cancer, your overall health, and your strength of tolerance for different therapies you will undergo during the procedure.
+The therapy will basically depend upon the extent of the cancer, your overall health, and your strength of tolerance for different therapies you will undergo during the procedure.
 Some of the treatment options are:

 - Surgery